-The dielectrophoretic force has been found as the essential environmental cause of the most common neurological disorder Multiple Sclerosis (MS) (Canbay, 2010).
-Moreover, the locations of the maximum gradient of squared electrical field in the parts of human body have been determined as possible places where the MS symptoms can be seen.
-The Faroe, Sardinia and Oerkney islands have the special properties in terms of to provide of the background the gradient electromagnetic fields in/on/over their environmental conditions, compared to the other places.
+The dielectrophoretic force has been found as the essential environmental cause of the most common neurological disorder, Multiple Sclerosis (MS) (Canbay, 2010).
+Moreover, the locations of the maximum gradient of squared electrical field in the parts of human body have been determined as possible regions where the MS symptoms can be observed.
+Faroe, Sardinia and Orkney islands have the special properties for providing the background of the electromagnetic field gradients in/on/over their environmental conditions, compared to other places in the world.
 The places, such as sea, lake and river shores may be suitable locations for MS patients.
-In this study, it has been shown that the prevalence of MS disease on the Faroe, Oerkney and Sardinia Islands related to the dielectrophoretic force, by taking into account all the findings and the results of author's the previous studies.
+In this study, it has been shown that the prevalence of MS disease on Faroe, Orkney and Sardinia Islands related to the dielectrophoretic force, by taking into account all the findings and the results of the author's previous studies.
 The RIS-MRI-MS connections are the most important quasi experimental evidences confirming the close connection between MS and the dielectrophoretic force.
 The dielectrophoretic force is the crucial factor for the etiology of MS disease (Canbay, 2015).
-Considering the author's hypotheses, it can be understood why the prevalence of MS is higher over these islands.
+Considering the author's hypotheses, it can be understood why the prevalence of MS is higher in these islands.